 Birth Control After Baby: Options for New Moms

 Without birth control, it’s possible to get pregnant again quickly after having a baby.
-Though contraception may not be top-of-mind after when you’re a new mom, it’s important to have a designated plan in place.
+Though contraception may not be top-of-mind when you’re a new mom, it’s important to have a designated plan in place.
 Reliable birth control gives you more control over your family planning decisions and helps you avoid an unintentional pregnancy.

 Postpartum moms may be fertile again before they even realize it.
 With the return of ovulation, a woman can become pregnant again.
 Mothers who aren’t breastfeeding may ovulate within weeks of giving birth.
 Breastfeeding moms may experience a delay in ovulation, but the cycle normally resumes in around six months.
 And since ovulation typically happens a couple of weeks before a period starts, it is possible to become pregnant even before having a regular period.